top of page

 • Will an amendment need to be provided or a new contract need to be signed?

-For example, some financial services must notify customers of changes via mail at least 45 days prior to the change coming into effect, and this change must be communicated via post.
-Other industries may require an amendment is provided for any changes to services stipulated in their contract.
+In financial services?
+You might need to notify customers of changes via mail at least 45 days prior to the change.
+Other industries may need service changes stipulated in their contract.
 The key here: chat to a legal professional and know your contract terms!
 Better to chat first rather than get a nasty letter later.

-If a large change, don't rely on one touch point (notifying once through a single channel, such as a one off letter).
-It’s easy for a customer to miss an email or a letter to get lost, resulting in one surprised (and angry) customer.
-Instead, integrate the message across several channels or think about reminder communications prior to the change coming into effect.
-And make sure to always include an effective date on all communications.
+But don't rely on one touch point (notifying once through a single channel, such as a one off letter).
+It’s easy for a customer to miss an email or a letter to get lost.
+Instead, integrate the change across several channels or think about reminder communications prior to the change coming into effect.

-Be sure to include how the change will help you maintain or enhance their level of service, support or product quality.
-Ensure the customer knows what they will get for the change, including any enhancements or additional benefits it will bring.
+Here, it's important to include how the change will help you maintain or enhance their level of service, support or product quality.
+Ask yourself:

 • Will the customer get access to more specialists / expertise?